RanAwaySuccessfully/marmalade/README.md

 * format: Camera format.
 Examples: `"YUYV"`, `"MJPG"`, etc...
 * model: Filename of the model file that MediaPipe will use for face tracking.
 * use_gpu: Set to `true` to attempt to use the GPU for processing MediaPipe, and leave it at `false` otherwise.
-* prime_id: PCI slot/address of the GPU that should be used by MediaPipe.
-An empty string is valid, in which case, the default GPU will be used.
+* prime_id: PCIe bus (slot/address) of the GPU that should be used by MediaPipe.* An empty string is valid, in which case, the default GPU will be used.
 Has no effect if `use_gpu` is `false`.

 The fields `model` and `prime_id` are string values, and as such they're surrounded by `"` (double quotes) unlike other fields.

+<small>* This is the same as the `DRI_PRIME` environment variable, and any valid value for it is also valid for this field, although the GTK 4 (GUI) version only expects PCIe bus IDs and may glitch otherwise.</small>

 ## Building, Testing, Debugging

-You'll need to install [Go](https://go.dev/).
+**You do not need to do any of this to install Marmalade.
+See the "Installing" section above instead.**

+If you want to develop or tinker with this program, you'll need to install the [Go programming language](https://go.dev/).

 For building, run: `go build -v`